Honor System - Interim

 There shall be a single verbatim record, such as a digital recording, of all Decision Board hearings.
 The record shall be the property of the university.

 After the hearing, the Decision Board will hold closed-session, confidential deliberations to determine if there is clear and convincing evidence that the Respondent violated the Honor System and appropriate sanction(s), when necessary.
 In the case of multiple alleged violations, the Decision Board shall determine if the Respondent is responsible for each violation.
 Establishing that the Respondent violated the Honor System and appropriate sanction(s), if any, requires the majority vote of at least two of the three voting members of the Decision Board.

 The Chairperson shall notify the Director of the Office of Student Conduct and Academic Integrity of the Decision Board’s determination and sanction(s).
 The Director or designee will review the determination and sanction(s) for compliance with VCU policies and notify the Respondent and the Reporting Party in writing, via their VCU e-mail address, within five business days.

 Neither an Administrator nor Reporting Party may appeal the decision of a Decision Board, but a Respondent may appeal the decision according to the process described below.

 The Appeal Board may review the finding and sanctions imposed by a Decision Board upon a request by the Respondent.
-If a Respondent chooses to appeal the finding of the Decision Board, he or she must submit a written appeal to the Office of Student Conduct and Academic Integrity within five business days following the date of the decision notice.
+If a Respondent chooses to appeal the finding of the Decision Board, they must submit a written appeal to the Office of Student Conduct and Academic Integrity within five business days following the date of the decision notice.
 The written appeal must contain all information, including any new evidence, related to one of the following reasons for appeal: